How to Hyperoxygenate Before Suctioning

 Why Preoxygenation Is Important

 Sometimes hypoxia occurs following suctioning because the suctioning was ineffective at removing an obstruction.
 More frequently, suctioning itself is the culprit.
 During suctioning, a patient cannot breathe normally.
-Suctioning doesn’t just remove secretions; it also removes oxygen, and so prolonged suctioning may increase the risk of a hypoxic state.
+Suctioning doesn’t just remove secretions; it also removes oxygen, so prolonged suctioning may increase the risk of a hypoxic state.

 Limit tracheal suctioning to less than 15 seconds to lower the risk.
 In some cases, suctioning may also stimulate the vagus nerve, triggering bradycardia, hypoxia, and even fainting.
 In both scenarios, hyperoxygenation before suctioning can improve outcomes.